 Be afraid for sharks, not of them

-By: Lindsay Graff, Shark Biologist and Broadreach Instructor High School Study Abroad, College, Scuba Diving, Marine Biology
+By: Lindsay Graff, Shark Biologist and Broadreach Instructor High School Adventures, College, Scuba, Marine Biology

 The shark in an updated Jaws could not be the villain; it would have to be written as the victim; for, worldwide, sharks are much more the oppressed than the oppressors. —Peter Benchley, creator of Jaws